ConnorLane04/ConnorLane04.github.io/notes.markdown

 title: Notes
 ---

-This page is a collection of various pdfs on topics that I've written up.
+This page is a collection of various PDFs on topics that I've written up.

 * [An Alternative Proof of Tate's Lemma][1]